 Not everyone makes a good candidate for dental implants, though most of our patients qualify.
 At your consultation, Dr. Spillers will answer all of your questions and perform an examination of your mouth.
 He will also take any necessary x-rays to evaluate your jawbone’s density and health.
 Good implant candidates have good oral health, no gum disease, and solid jawbone density.
 In most cases, those who do not immediately qualify can undergo prerequisite procedures to improve candidacy.
 Once oral health, including gum health, is restored and jawbone density repaired, you may be re-evaluated for implants.

 Dental implants require a brief, outpatient oral surgery as phase one.
-The surgery is typically performed by Dr. Spillers, although he may occasionally refer to an oral surgeon or periodontist who collaborates with directly with him.
+The surgery is typically performed by Dr. Spillers, although he may occasionally refer to an oral surgeon or periodontist who collaborate directly with him.
 We also offer sedation dentistry to help ease patient anxiety.
-During the procedure, a predetermined number of small, titanium implant posts will be strategically inserted into your jawbone, for optimal stability and longevity.
+During the procedure, a predetermined number of small, titanium implant posts will be strategically inserted into your jawbone for optimal stability and longevity.
 Most patients require three to six months of healing while the bone naturally incorporates the biocompatible implant posts.
 Once the implants are solid, you’ll return to Summit Dental for the second and final phase of the procedure, attaching your restoration.

 Though dental implants can hold a single crown or a bridge, they are often used to stabilize dentures.
 Both upper and lower dentures can be secured to implants, either permanently or with the option to remove the appliance for cleaning.
 However, since most denture slippage occurs with the lower denture, implants are most often employed for mandibular denture retention.

 With implant-retained dentures, four to six dental implants are secured in the jaw.
 The patient may wear a temporary denture until the jawbone completely fuses with the implant posts.
 Then, the final denture can be created and secured.